dsagman/picat/readme_hakank_comments4.md

 In Prolog, everything is a predicate and there's no direct concept of a "returned value".

-hakank4: Well, there are functions which do have a return value.
+hakank4x: Well, there are functions which do have a return value.
+DS: I edited.
+Always hard to explain these core concepts that are surrounded by edge cases.

 Let's look at the classic example of a predicate: Prolog's `append/3` predicate, which Picat also has and it let's you join two lists.